NeilTynan/WSAA-project/README.md

 This repository contains my weekly assignments for ATU module 8640 -- WEB SERVICES AND APPLICATIONS.
 It contains the project work for the course, which is focused on the construction of a REST API which will display information related to the old SFI grant comitments file.
 The intentions is this API will have a numer of features:

 1. An accompanying web interface, using AJAX calls, to perform CRUD operations.
-2. The ability to analyse the data in realtime.
+2. Save the data into a database table that you view elsewhere in your application
-3. Have multiple database tables.
+3. The ability to analyse the data in realtime.
 4. Will be hosted online via PythonAnywhere.
-5. Will perform more than CRUD operations (via allowing users to filter and export data)
+5. Manipulate/analyse the data in real time.

 ## Use of this Project